diatomsRcool/Equiv/README.md

 This is the "made up" example data.
 The user searched commons using "lung tissue" and got back three results, one from each of the three data sets mentioned above.

+search_results_1.json

+This is DATS metadata created by Team Sodium for some TopMED data files.

 service.py

 This is the code that takes as input the search results and give as output a list of tuples.
-The tuples are the equivalent identifiers.
+Each tuple represents a relationship between two data sets, either "equivalent" or "related".